MicrosoftDocs/intellicode/docs/custom-models.md

 Repository-associated models are automatically shared with other users working in the same codebase and have enabled automatic acquisition of team models in Visual Studio.
 To enable automatic acquisition in Visual Studio, select **Tools** > **Options** > **IntelliCode** > **Acquire team models for completion**.

-When you clone and open codebase model which was trained on, any models associated with the configured Git remote repositories will be downloaded and activated.
+When you clone and open codebase model, which was trained on, any models associated with the configured Git remote repositories will be downloaded and activated.
 If you're working on a fork of the codebase, add the upstream codebase as a remote repository to get the model.

-If you have access to the repository, you will also have access to the model.
+If you have access to the repository, you'll also have access to the model.
 When training, we collect some information about the checked-out commit.
-If you request the model, then you must have the same commit in the repository and should produce the same information that was collected during training to receive the team model.
+If you request the model, then you have the same commit in the repository and produce the same information which was collected during training to receive the team model.

 >[!NOTE]
 >The ability to share your user-associated team completions models via a sharing link, available in some preview releases of Team completions, is now deprecated